Weighted Ensemble Models Are Strong Continual Learners: Related Work

-The recent trajectory of research has further probed into the advantages of pre-training and using PTMs within the CL framework~\cite{wang2022learning, wang2022dualprompt, effect_scale_ptms}.
-Representations derived from supervised pre-training have demonstrated the capacity to facilitate not only knowledge transfer but also resilience against catastrophic forgetting during downstream continual learning~\cite{ramasesh2021effect,mehta2021empirical}.
-Moreover, learning a substantial base of classes during the initial training phase permits CL with minimal adaptations~\cite{wu2022class}.
-L2P~\cite{wang2022learning} leveraged techniques inspired by pre-trained knowledge utilization in NLP, employing an additional set of learnable parameters, termed ``prompts'', which dynamically guide a pre-trained representation layer in learning incremental tasks.
+Differently, the recent trajectory of CL research has probed into the advantages of PTMs~\cite{wang2022learning, wang2022dualprompt, effect_scale_ptms}.
+Representations derived from pre-training have demonstrated the capacity to facilitate not only knowledge transfer but also resilience against catastrophic forgetting during downstream continual learning~\cite{ramasesh2021effect,mehta2023empirical}.
+Moreover, learning on substantial base classes during the pre-training phase permits CL with minimal adaptations~\cite{wu2022class}.
+For example, L2P~\cite{wang2022learning} leveraged techniques inspired by pre-trained knowledge utilization in NLP, employing an additional set of learnable parameters, termed ``prompts'', which guide a pre-trained representation layer in learning incremental tasks.
 DualPrompt~\cite{wang2022dualprompt} elaborated on this concept by attaching supplementary prompts to the pre-trained representation layer to facilitate the learning of both task-invariant and task-specific instructions.
-Though prompt-based approaches have been documented to significantly outperform conventional continual learning baselines, they introduce an extra inference cost.
-Recently, Zhang~\etal~\cite{SLCA} show that sequential fine-tuning with small learning rate using PTMs outperforms traditional CL approaches.
+Though prompt-based approaches have been documented to significantly outperform conventional CL baselines, they introduce an extra inference cost.
+Recently, Zhang~\etal~\cite{SLCA} showed that sequential fine-tuning with a small learning rate using PTMs outperforms traditional CL approaches.
+Wang~\etal~\cite{wang2022coscl, Wang_2023} propose an architecture that employs multiple narrower sub-networks to manage incremental tasks, effectively reducing generalization errors in CL.
+However, this approach introduces increased complexity.

-Unlike prior approaches in CL that enhance PTMs using prompts~\cite{wang2022dualprompt, wang2022learning} or replay-buffers~\cite{wang2021ordisco,wu2019large,prabhu2020gdumb,buzzega2020dark}, \method employs a different strategy.
-It reduces forgetting during training by averaging the weights of parameters from previous models.
-In contrast to EWC~\cite{kirkpatrick2017overcoming}, which uses the Fisher Information Matrix (FIM) as a regularization term for L2-transfer between tasks, \method applies the FIM as a weighting factor to assess the significance of weights for each task.
+Unlike prior approaches in CL that enhance PTMs using prompts~\cite{wang2022dualprompt, wang2022learning}, ensemble of experts~\cite{wang2022coscl, Wang_2023, divideforgetensembleselectively} or replay-buffers~\cite{wang2021ordisco,wu2019large,prabhu2020gdumb,buzzega2020dark}, \method employs a different strategy.
+CoFiMA enables plasticity by unlocking all model parameters to be fine-tuned unlike ~\cite{mcdonnell2024ranpac, wang2022learning, wang2022dualprompt}.
+Furthermore, it reduces forgetting during training by averaging the weights of parameters from previous models.
+In contrast to EWC~\cite{kirkpatrick2017overcoming}, which uses the Fisher Information Matrix (FIM) as a regularization term for L2-transfer between tasks, \method applies the FIM as a weighting factor to assess the significance of weights for each task, without any regularization constraints (more details in supplementary material).